-Students may void their Written Communications Skills Assessment by choosing not to have the test scored and registering to take it again.
+Students may void their Writing Skills Assessment by choosing not to have the test scored and registering to take it again.
 The details of the Void Policy are as follows:

-- Students will be allowed to void the Written Communication Skills Assessment only once per academic year.
+Students will be allowed to void the Writing Skills Assessment only once per academic year.

 Preparing for the Test